zopefoundation/Zope/docs/zopebook/AppendixD.rst

 `The Zope Book
 <https://www.amazon.com/Zope-Book-Amos-Latteier/dp/0735711372/>`_
 is the hardcover version of the original edition Zope Book on which the first version of this text is based.
+The first edition was published in July 2001.

 Mailing Lists
 =============